nicolas-vailliet-dynatrace/lab-environment-for-dynatrace-training/README.md

 # azure-cli-deploy-vm-for-workshop
 This script permits to deploy quickly several Ubuntu VM with Docker Engine on an Azure subscription.
-Its very usefull for a workshop.
+It's very usefull for a workshop.
 It's compatible with easytravel on docker.
 Usefull to deploy quickly a Dynatrace training environment.

-from your azure subscription, open the cli
+Open your azure subscription, https://portal.azure.com/
+Open cli like describe here :
 ![azurecli](azurecli.png)

 and use this command :